cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   block execution, and allows the Application to reject invalid blocks.
   CometBFT calls it when it receives a proposal and the consensus algorithm has not locked on a value.
 The Application cannot modify the proposal at this point but can reject it if it is invalid.
-If that is the case, CometBFT will prevote `nil` on the proposal, which has strong liveness implications for the consensus algorithm.
+If that is the case, the consensus algorithm will prevote `nil` on the proposal, which has strong liveness implications for CometBFT.
 As a general rule, the Application SHOULD accept a prepared proposal passed via `ProcessProposal`, even if a part of the proposal is invalid (e.g., an invalid transaction); the Application can ignore the invalid part of the prepared proposal at block execution time.